833-483-7477

 • Eating disorders

-When your body has too little or too many electrolytes, it begins to show symptoms of imbalance.
-Doctors can monitor electrolyte levels in individuals who believe they have an imbalance or are feeling unwell.
 The testing for electrolytes is completed through a blood test.
-The doctors or medical professionals will monitor levels until the electrolytes that are too low or high make their way back to normal levels.
+The doctors or medical professionals will take blood tests and monitor levels until the electrolytes that are too low or high make their way back to normal levels.
 Potassium and sodium are common electrolytes to become imbalanced.

 How Can You Tell Your Body Has an Electrolyte Imbalance?